 What they have is the "Acuerdo Interconfederal para la Negociación Colectiva", concluded in 2002, a framework agreement for the negotiation of collective bargaining agreements, signed by the unions UGT and CCOO and the employers' associations CEOE and CEPYME.
 The objective of this agreement is to provide some common criteria across all the collective bargaining agreements, irrespective of their field of application, whether at the national, regional, departmental or company level, for the following fields: wage policy, employment and organisation of employment contracts, flexibility, vocational training, equality of treatment in the workplace, equal opportunities between the genders, health and safety in the workplace.
-Provision is also made for some fundamental criteria in the between ETUC and UNICE regarding distance working.
+Provision is also made for some fundamental criteria in the tary agreement - whether it is binding or not - is also interpreted differently by unions and by employers.
+The discussion on transposition is still under way.
+The voluntary nature emerges clearly as a step backwards compared to the tradition of collective bargaining in so far as employers see the concept of a voluntary agreement as an opportunity to fall into line with the smallest common denominator.